Oromocto High School

 Oromocto High School (OHS) is a high school located in Oromocto, New Brunswick, Canada.
 It is the third largest school in the Anglophone West School District (ASD-W) which contains 70 institutions and around 23 000 students total.
 OHS is the source of education for about 1032 of those students, with between 1000 and 1100 annually.
 Oromocto High School is also the location for the Oromocto Education Centre which looks over different schools within ASD-W within Oromocto and the surrounding area.
-The principal is Kevin Inch; vice-principals are Maxine McConnell, Molly Nugent, Lori Bidlake and Brent Rowney as of the 2024-2025 school year.
+The principal is Kevin Inch; of the 2024-2025 school year.